rabbitmq/rabbitmq-public-umbrella/rabbitmq-docs/release-notes/README-2.8.3.txt

 - RABBITMQ_PLUGINS_DIR could not be set on Windows

 enhancements
-- reduce default disk space limit to 1GB since many users were tripping over this when getting started
+- set default disk space limit to 1GB since many users were running into the previous default limit of {mem_relative, 1.0} when running RabbitMQ for the first time

 packaging
 ---------
 bug fixes
 - Debian: uninstalling failed if broker was stopped
-- Debian: server process was not child of init
+- Debian: server process was not child of init, leading it to get closed in certain situations

 enhancements
 - Debian: emit upstart events